opentensor/developer-docs/docs/staking-and-delegation/managing-stake-btcli.md

 ---
-title: "Managing stake with BTCLI"
+title: "Managing Stake with BTCLI"
 ---

 # Managing stake with `btcli`